* This is the Professional Version. *

 MRI of the chest is slightly more accurate than high-chest HRCT for staging apical tumors and cancers close to the diaphragm and provides an evaluation of the vasculature surrounding the tumors.

 Blood tests are usually done.
-Ca and alkaline phosphatase levels, if elevated, suggest possible bone metastases.
+Calcium and alkaline phosphatase levels, if elevated, suggest possible bone metastases.
 Other blood tests, such as CBC, serum albumin levels, AST, ALT, total bilirubin, electrolytes, and creatinine levels, have no role in staging but provide important prognostic information about the patient’s ability to tolerate treatment and may demonstrate the presence of paraneoplastic syndromes.

 After diagnosis, all patients with lung cancer should undergo brain imaging; MRI is preferred to CT.
 Brain imaging is especially necessary in patients with headache or neurologic abnormalities.